 Climate change and the need to combat it is no longer a marginal issue.
 Even the UK’s Daily Express published Greta Thunberg’s Davos speech in full.
 This issue is becoming mainstream and there will be more attention focused on it.
 You will need to be able to defend your offsets!

-Climate change: Where we are in seven charts and what you can do to help
+Climate change: Where we are in seven charts and what

 Current data for atmospheric CO2 is measured at the Mauna Loa Observatory in Hawaii.
 Measurements are made and reported independently co2now.org